Brandon Waddell

-Brandon David Waddell (born June 3, 1994) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates, Minnesota Twins, Baltimore Orioles, St. Louis Cardinals, in the KBO League for the Doosan Bears, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.
+Brandon David Waddell (born June 3, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Minnesota Twins, Baltimore Orioles, St. Louis Cardinals, and New York Mets, in the KBO League for the Doosan Bears, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.
 He made his MLB debut in 2020.

 Career

 Amateur career

 Waddell attended Clear Lake High School in Houston, Texas, and took college level courses at the University of Houston–Clear Lake.
 He enrolled at the University of Virginia to play college baseball for the Virginia Cavaliers baseball team.
 Virginia reached the final round in the 2014 College World Series, and he started the must win game two, which Virginia won, but then went on to lose game three.
 With his extra credits, Waddell graduated from the University of Virginia in three years with a degree in economics, and has been admitted to the masters program in the School of Education and Human Development (formerly the Curry School of Education) at Virginia.
 He pitched in the deciding game of the 2015 College World Series, earning the win.